- Co-founder and executive director of Avaaz.org

 - Promotes anti-Israel propaganda

-In 2003, Patel and other activists, notably former Virginia congressman Tom Perriello, formed the nonprofit organization Res Publica (for which Patel serves as nominal executive director).
+In 2003, Patel and other activists — most notably former Virginia congressman Tom Perriello — formed the nonprofit organization Res Publica, for which Patel served as nominal executive director).
 Under the stewardship of Patel and Perriello, Res Publica concentrated its early efforts on promoting left-wing activism in the American faith community.

-Working with the National Council of Churches, Patel and Perriello in 2004 helped establish Faithful America, an online movement-building initiative designed to be the “religious version of MoveOn.org.”
-Faithful America was later taken over by Faith in Public Life, where, as of 2008, Patel was a member of the board.
+The following year, Patel and Perriello worked with the National Council of Churches to establish Faithful America, an online movement-building initiative designed to be “a religious version of MoveOn.org.”
+Faithful America was later taken over by Faith in Public Life, where Patel served as a member of the board.

-As early as 2006, Patel and Perriello had initiated Avaaz as a project of Res Publica.
-When Avaaz became an independent nonprofit in 2007, Patel became the organization's executive director.
+In 2006, Patel and Perriello initiated Avaaz.org, as a global “e-advocacy” project of Res Publica.
+When Avaaz subsequently became an independent nonprofit in 2007, Patel became the organization’s executive director.

-As exponents of radical environmentalism, Patel and Avaaz have promoted numerous initiatives that characterize global warming as an imminent threat to humanity -- one that must be solved through international regulation and wealth redistribution.
-In 2009, Patel joined Bill McKibben of the organization 350.org in hosting a promotional vigil to generate publicity and public support for the climate-change summit held that year in Copenhagen.
+As exponents of radical environmentalism, Patel and Avaaz have promoted numerous initiatives that characterize global warming as an imminent threat to humanity — one that must be solved through international regulation and wealth redistribution.
+In 2009, Patel joined Bill McKibben of the organization 350.org in hosting a promotional vigil to generate publicity and public support for the international Climate Change Conference which was famously held that year in Copenhagen.

-In 2010, Patel (a native Canadian) and Avaaz launched a crusade against a proposed Canadian news station called Sun TV.
-Patel accused the conservative Stephen Harper government of conspiring with media mogul Rupert Murdoch to create a “radical-right propaganda network” in Canada.
-Patel also claimed that Murdoch’s Fox News had “spawned the radical right Tea Party group, and provided a platform for hate and racism” (emphasis original).
-Patel went on to accuse “media barons” such as Murdoch of “poison[ing] people’s hearts and polariz[ing] our world.” (emphasis original).
+In 2010 as well, Patel and Avaaz.org launched a crusade against conservative media mogul Rupert Murdoch’s proposed the creation of a Canadian news station called Sun TV, which, according to Patel, would amount to nothing more than a “radical-right propaganda network.”
+Patel also claimed that another Murdoch enterprise, the Fox News Channel, had “spawned the radical right Tea Party group and provided a platform for hate and racism.”
+Moreover, Patel went on to accuse “media barons” such as Murdoch of “poison[ing] people’s hearts and polariz[ing] our world.”